vishak-hk/Mini-Project/README.md

   * Detail of leave used
   * Staff deletion

 Leave Management is very useful for any type of organiztion to maintain the leave records of their employees.
-Thus this system maintains the excess amount of job done organization to maintain the leaves.
+Thus this system manages the excess amount of job done by organization to maintain the leaves.